dhanyagowrish/Mini-C-Compiler/README.md

-# C Compiler
+# Mini C Compiler
-A C compiler developed using lex and yacc
+A mini C compiler developed using Lex and Yacc for:
+* Structures
+* Switch
+* While

 ## Phases implemented:
 1. Lexical Analysis